Charge-dependent spectral softenings of primary cosmic-rays below the knee

 \end{enumerate}

-\item[(II)] \textbf{Trigger condition.} Events satisfying the High Energy Trigger (HET) criteria are selected.
-The HET requires a deposited energy exceeding $\sim$10 minimum ionizing particle (MIP) energy in each of the first three BGO layers and $\sim$2 MIP energies in the fourth layer, where one MIP deposits approximately 23 MeV in a BGO scintillator bar\cite{DAMPE:2017cev}.
-The HET is optimized to select well-contained electromagnetic shower events.
-For carbon, oxygen, and iron nuclei, the HET condition is readily fulfilled, yielding a selection efficiency exceeding 95\%.
+\item[(II)] \textbf{Trigger condition.} Events satisfying the High Energy Trigger (HET) condition\cite{DAMPE:2017cev} are selected.
+The HET is optimized to select well-contained events.
+For carbon, oxygen, and iron nuclei, the HET efficiency exceeds 95\%.

-\item[(III)] \textbf{Track selection.} A deep learning based tracking approach\cite{Tykhonov:2022acr} is employed in the analysis, which achieves a better performance especially at high energies compared to the Kalman filter track reconstruction.
-The reconstructed track axis is further required to align with the maximum number of hits in both the PSD-$x$ and PSD-$y$ layers and to penetrate the calorimeter from top to bottom.
-This ensures that the event is fully contained within the detector acceptance and those key characteristics, such as charge, trajectory, and energy are accurately measured.
+\item[(III)] \textbf{Track selection.} A deep learning based tracking approach\cite{Tykhonov:2022acr} is employed, which achieves a better performance especially at high energies than the Kalman filter track reconstruction.
+The reconstructed track is further required to align with the maximum number of hits in both the PSD-$x$ and PSD-$y$ layers and to penetrate the calorimeter from top to bottom.
+This ensures that the event is fully contained within the detector and the key characteristics can be accurately measured.

-\item[(IV)] \textbf{Charge selection.} The particle charge $Z$ is measured via the ionization energy deposited in both the PSD and the STK.
-For the carbon and oxygen analyses, the charge measured from the hit in the first STK layer along the track is required to satisfy $Q_{\mathrm{STK1}} > 2.8$ to suppress contamination from protons and helium nuclei.
-This requirement is not essential for iron, as its signal is significantly larger than those of lighter nuclei.
-The PSD consists of four sublayers arranged in a hodoscopic configuration in the $yz$ and $xz$ projections, enabling up to four independent charge measurements.
-The signal of each PSD hit is corrected taking into account strip alignments, light attenuation, fluorescence quenching and equalization of different channels\cite{Dong:2018qof,Ma:2018brb}.
-A global PSD charge is then defined by combining signals from selected subsets of these sub-layers, thereby mitigating mis-identification of events that undergo inelastic interactions within the PSD.
-The carbon, oxygen, and iron candidates are selected using charge intervals that vary with the deposited energy, as:
+\item[(IV)] \textbf{Charge selection.} The particle charge $Z$ is measured by both the PSD and the STK.
+For carbon and oxygen, the first STK layer charge is required to satisfy $Q_{\mathrm{STK1}} > 2.8$ to suppress contamination from protons and helium nuclei.
+For PSD charge measurement, the signals from the four sub-layers are employed to build a global PSD charge, with proper corrections due to strip alignments, light attenuation, fluorescence quenching, and equalization of different channels\cite{Dong:2018qof,Ma:2018brb}.
+The candidate events are selected using energy-dependent charge intervals as: